Workplace stress is the fifth leading cause of death in the U.S. (that's right — FIFTH). Through Friday, January 29th, I'm running TWO bootcamps:

 Heal one step at a time.

-Dr. Karin Huffer says stages are debriefing, grieving, obsession, blaming, deshaming, reframing, empowerment, and recovery.
+Dr. Karin Huffer says stages of recovery from betrayal are debriefing, grieving, obsession, blaming, deshaming, reframing, empowerment, and recovery.

 The first step in healing from your experience is telling your story without fear of judgment.